 Milk & T custom bubble tea bar

-Moon Juice is technically in WeHo, but has amazing adaptogenic juices and snacks.
+Moon Juice is technically in WeHo, but it has amazing adaptogenic juices and snacks.
 I wish we had one here in Michigan!

-Sprinkles Cupcake ATM (has gluten free options!)
+Sprinkles Cupcake ATM (has gluten-free options!)

 What to Do in Los Angeles

 There is SO much happening in Los Angeles at any given point, that it’s impossible to write about everything.
-While we were in Los Angeles here are some of our favorite things that we did, and would recommend:
+While we were in Los Angeles, here are some of our favorite things that we did, and would recommend:

 Check out The Getty Museum & Gardens for incredible art, and breathtaking views